Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Particle transport in matter

 Numerical solvers of cascade equations use precomputed tables of the energy spectra of secondary particles for colliding particles at different energies.
-These tables allow air showers to be computed in seconds, but generating them from event generator calls is computationally expensive, requiring on the order of (10--1000)k events, depending on the desired smoothness of the tables and whether charmed hadrons, which have a lower production cross section, are to be simulated.
-However, cascade equation solvers have a computational advantage when computing air shower observables of different primary cosmic ray energies and masses multiple times during the tuning process.
+With these tables, it takes only seconds to compute an air shower, but the computational cost of generating these tables from event generator calls is substantial, requiring on the order of (10--1000)k events, depending on the desired smoothness of the tables and whether charmed hadrons, which have a lower production cross section, are to be simulated.
+However, cascade equation solvers have a computational advantage in tuning procedures where air shower observables of different primary cosmic ray energies and masses are to be computed multiple times during the tuning process.

-Further details of the transport codes are discussed in \autoref{app:transport}.
+The transport codes shown in \autoref{tab:transport codes} are briefly discussed in Appendix~\ref{app:transport} in the context of event generator tuning.